etiennedub/terraform-binderhub/README.md

 ## Requirements

 - Install [Terraform](https://www.terraform.io/downloads.html)
-- [Cloudflare API token](https://api.cloudflare.com/) to interact with the DNS resources
-- Openstack OpenRC file

-## Usage
+## Cloud Providers

-### OpenStack Cloud
+### OpenStack

-1. Go into `openstack` folder : `cd openstack`.
-3. Download your project openrc file from the OpenStack _Access and security_ section.
+1. Download your project openrc file from the OpenStack _Access and security_ section.
-4. Source your project openrc file : `source _project_-openrsh.sh`.
+2. Source your project openrc file : `source _project_-openrsh.sh`.

-2. Export the following environment variables `CLOUDFLARE_EMAIL` and `CLOUDFLARE_TOKEN` to setup the DNS.
-5. Initiate the Terraform state : `terraform init`.
+## DNS Providers

+### CloudFare

+1. Export your CloudFare email associated with the account : `export CLOUDFLARE_EMAIL="my_email@example.com"`
+2. Export your Cloudflare API token : `export CLOUDFLARE_TOKEN="<YOUR API TOKEN>"`

+## Terraform deployment

+1. In this repository, create a new folder and go into : `mkdir my_cluster; cd my_cluster`.
+2. Copy the corresponding cloud provider `.tf` file from the `examples/providers` directory : `cp ../examples/providers/my_provider.tf .`
+3. Copy the corresponding DNS provider `.tf` file from the `examples/dns` directory : `cp ../examples/dns/my_dns.tf .`
-7. Adapt the cluster variables in the `main.tf` file (i.e.: # nodes, domain name, ssh key, etc).
+4. Adapt the cluster variables in both `.tf` files (i.e.: # nodes, domain name, ssh key, etc).
+5. Apply your credentials for the cloud and the DNS provider.
+6. Initiate the Terraform state : `terraform init`.
-8. Verify the Terraform plan : `terraform plan`.
+7. Verify the Terraform plan : `terraform plan`.
-9. Apply the Terraform plan : `terraform apply`.
+8. Apply the Terraform plan : `terraform apply`.

-To tear down the cluster, from the `openstack` folder, call: `terraform destroy`.
+To tear down the cluster, from the `my_cluster` folder, call: `terraform destroy`.

 ## TODO